 The offer applies when a member is travelling both on duty and for personal reasons.

 The airlines require valid military ID before confirming eligibility.
 ID must be presented to a customer sales and service agents at the airport.
-Therefore, self-service check-in does not atomically apply for the increase baggage allowance.
+Therefore, self-service check-in does not atomically apply for the increased baggage allowance.

 “Eligible members of the military must continue to use self-service (kiosk, web, mobile) however to initiate check-in; baggage tags according to the standard ticket allowance must be printed at an airport kiosk, if available.
 To obtain baggage tags for any additional baggage over and above the standard ticket allowance up to three pieces, eligible members must proceed to Check-in Assistance at kiosk-equipped stations or Economy Class at non-kiosk stations and present a valid military identification card,” states the Air Canada policy.